devesh-69/HikeCalc/README.md

 ## ✦ Why SalaryHike Calculator?

 Every professional faces the same friction during appraisal season — scattered spreadsheets, mental math, and no easy way to compare multiple offers side by side. **SalaryHike Calculator** solves this with a clean, single-file web app that runs entirely in your browser.
 No sign-up.
 No server.
 No data leaves your device.

+> **Note:** An internet connection is required to load Chart.js and Google Fonts from CDN.

 Whether you're evaluating a 15% hike from your current employer, comparing three competing job offers, or planning where your salary will be in five years — this tool handles it all with clarity and elegance.